 How to Improve a Very Poor Credit Score

 If you fall into the category of those with subprime credit scores, you’re definitely at a disadvantage when it comes to accessing credit lines.
 For one, you’ll have a hard time getting approved when banks and other lending institutions see your credit score.
-Your poor credit score will also get you higher interest rates with, for example, fast personal loans, and it can be a hefty obligation.
+Your poor credit score will also get you higher interest rates with, for example, personal loans with fast approval, and it can be a hefty obligation.